controverses/biodiversityispolitics/index.md

 # Biodiversity is Politics

-## The 30 by 30, a conservation battleground
+## 30 by 30, a conservation battleground

 ![](/media/PA.png)